StephenKamau/store-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Project Structure

+The app has two modules:

+* `store module`:
+    * Displays the products with products page and product details page.
+* `cart module`:
+    * Displays the cart with cart page and order submitted page.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.